Resource Library — Scope and Use

 1. Is Parenting Coordination a Waste of Money When Your Co‑Parent Won’t Budge?

-- Summary: This article addresses a common fear: that parenting coordination cannot work unless both parents cooperate.
-It reframes success as reducing conflict, increasing structure, and creating predictable routines for the child, even when one parent remains rigid.
+• Summary: This article addresses a common fear: that parenting coordination cannot work unless both parents cooperate.
+It reframes success as containment, predictability, reduced escalation, creating predictable routines for the child, even when one parent remains rigid.
 The piece reassures readers that positive change does not require both parents to agree—only that the process be followed.

 2. Do You Really Want Change?
 The Neuroscience of High‑Conflict Divorce